 If nothing else, students may be amused — or aghast — at the story’s cuteness and its treatment of gender roles in mid-20th century.
 They may learn something about apple cider.
 And a discussion of what has and hasn’t changed in 60 years could fill a chilly winter-semester classroom.
 (I’m also curious whether younger listeners who don’t know their “Golden Age of Hollywood” stars will prefer the 1948 or 1953 versions.)

-YouTube has a few clips from the film, as well as the trailer above.
-Here’s one where the inquiring reporter is put in his place: “Uncle Henry… We don’t talk about him…”
+YouTube usually has a few clips from the film, and sometimes a trailer.
+Here’s a scene where the inquiring reporter is put in his place: “Uncle Henry… We don’t talk about him…”